"You could parachute him into an island full of cannibals and come back in five years and he'd be the king."

 "I don't really get nervous for stuff," he said later, "and I was so nervous to do this."

-He did it anyway.
 He received a long standing ovation.
+All day, students approached him.
 Younger students came to him in tears.
 One had been "almost suicidal."
-More students subsequently came out.
+In the weeks that followed, more students came out.
+The school's atmosphere shifted.
 His college counselor said: "What Sam did changed the school.
 It felt like someone had opened up a great big box full of all kinds of kids and let them out into the world."

-This is the Type 4 move at its purest.
 Not performing identity for attention.
 Claiming it at cost.
-Taking the thing that makes you fundamentally different — the thing that carries shame in your community — and refusing to let it stay hidden.
+Taking the thing that makes you different — the thing that carries shame in your community — and refusing to let it stay hidden.

 The First Failure